brianbuccola/mcgill-website/index.markdown

 Recent/Upcoming
 ---------------

-- Starting October 1, 2015, I'll be a postdoctoral fellow at the [Language, Logic, and Cognition Center][llcc] of the [Hebrew University of Jerusalem][huji]!
+- In October 2015, I started my new position as a fellow at the [Language, Logic, and Cognition Center][llcc] of the [Hebrew University of Jerusalem][huji]!